 - 1. Perform the steps in Delete the helm namespace.
 These cloud provider agnostic steps will delete the helm chart and delete the hub's namespace.
 This must be done before proceeding. - 2.
 Delete your resource group.
-You can list your active resource groups with the following command az group list --output table az group delete --name <YOUR-GROUP-NAME>
+You can list your active resource groups with the following command az group delete --name <YOUR-GROUP-NAME>